The Queen of Romance Illustrations

 Elaine Duillo is the undisputed Queen of romance covers.
-Like Harry Bennett and Robert McGinnis she had her start in pulp covers before moving on to gothics and romance.
-Her paintings graced the covers of so many romance icons: Johanna Lindsey, Bertrice Small, Rebecca Brandewyne, Valerie Sherwood, Shirlee Busbee, Jennifer Wilde, Janelle Taylor, and many more.
+Like Harry Bennett and Robert McGinnis, she had her start in pulp fiction before moving on to Gothics and romance.
+She was a giant in the competitive field of pulp artwork, where women were few and far between.

-Not only did Duillo have a great rapport with the models who posed for her acrylic-based paintings, but she was also often close friends with the authors, such as the late Bertrice Small.
+Not only did Duillo have a great rapport with the models who posed for her acrylic-based paintings, but she was also often close friends with the authors, such as the late Bertrice Small and Janelle Taylor.

 Duillo understood and appreciated the nature of the campy, pulpy books her artwork graced and it shows she had a blast working on them.